TOP CATEGORIES

 Yamni Thakur

-McClelland proposed a content theory of motivation based on Murray's (1938) theory of personality.
-In this book (1961) the achieving society.
-McClelland asserts that human motivation comprises three dominant needs:
+David McClelland proposed a content theory of motivation based on Henry Murray's personality theory from 1938.
+In his book "The Achieving Society" (1961), McClelland asserts that human motivation is driven by three dominant needs:

 1. The need for achievement (N-Ach)